“There was a longing to be useful” | Caribbean Beat

 The old girls & the sea | Caribbean Beat

 Community-based organisations have made Trinidad & Tobago the most important leatherback nesting site in the hemisphere.
 Caroline Taylor shares how, and why you must see these beautiful creatures up close.
-Published in the July/August issue of Caribbean Beat When tiny turtle hatchlings dig their way out from nests deep beneath the sand, they face long …
+Published in the July/August 2022 issue of Caribbean Beat When tiny turtle hatchlings dig their way out from nests deep beneath the sand, they face …

 Continue reading The old girls & the sea | Caribbean Beat